home-assistant/home-assistant.io/source/_integrations/notify.markdown

 ha_release: 0.7
 ---

 The `notify` integration makes it possible to send notifications to a wide variety of platforms.
-Please check the sidebar for a full list of platforms that are supported.
+To use it you have to setup at least one notification target (notifier), check the [components list](https://www.home-assistant.io/integrations/#notifications) for one that fits your use case.

 If you want to send notifications to the Home Assistant web interface, you may use the [Persistent Notification integration](/integrations/persistent_notification/).